-In June 2002, Forbes was part of a small group of investors that purchased Quicken Loans (which today consists of Quicken Loans, Rock Financial and Title Source) from Intuit Inc.
+In June 2002, Forbes was part of a small group of investors that purchased Quicken Loans from Intuit Inc.

 In November 2009, Forbes was part of a group that successfully backed a state constitutional amendment bringing casino gaming to Ohio.

 Forbes earned a Bachelor of Arts degree from the University of Michigan, and serves as its Chair on the Greater Detroit Campaign Leadership Council for the Victors for Michigan Campaign.
 Forbes and the company’s respective properties are actively involved in numerous charitable endeavors and organizations.
-Forbes is honored to serve on the College for Creative Studies Board of Trustees, and most recently he was appointed to the Board of Directors of the Detroit Institute of Arts and is a member of their Executive Committee.
+Forbes is honored to serve on the College for Creative Studies Board of Trustees.
+Forbes also serves on the Board of Directors of the Detroit Institute of Arts and is a member of their Executive Committee.

 David Griffin was named the 10th General Manager in Cleveland Cavaliers history on May 12, 2014.
 As the GM, he manages all aspects of scouting, personnel and player acquisitions.
 He also oversees the operations of the Cavs exclusive NBA Development League affiliate, the Canton Charge.
 In addition to those responsibilities, he supervises the Cavaliers performance team, who care for the medical needs and physical development of each player.
 With community involvement being integral to Griffin’s focus with the team, he also guides the player appearance committee (PAC) for the business side of the Cavs organization.